Tom Bingham, Baron Bingham of Cornhill: Senior judicial career

 Bingham succeeded Lord Donaldson as Master of the Rolls in 1992 and initiated significant reforms, including a move towards the replacement of certain oral hearings in major civil law cases.
 He was one of the first senior judges to give public support to incorporation of the European Convention on Human Rights into English law, which ultimately came about with the passing of the Human Rights Act 1998.
 Bingham was appointed Lord Chief Justice of England and Wales in 1996, following Lord Taylor.
 In England and Wales, he was the highest-ranking judge in regular courtroom service; he was personally responsible for adding "and Wales" to the title of the office.

 He was created a life peer as Baron Bingham of Cornhill, of Boughrood in the County of Powys, on 4 June 1996.
-He continued as Lord Chief Justice until 2000 when he was appointed Senior Law Lord.
+He continued as Lord Chief Justice until 2000 when he was appointed Senior Lord of Appeal in Ordinary.
 This position had customarily been held by the longest-serving Law Lord.
 Bingham was followed in the office of Lord Chief Justice by Lord Woolf, who had succeeded him as Master of the Rolls in 1996.

 Bingham was a strong advocate of divorcing the judicial branch of the House of Lords from its legislative functions by setting up a new Supreme Court of the United Kingdom, which was accomplished under the Constitutional Reform Act 2005.
 The title of the office he held was redesignated as "President of the Supreme Court" upon that court's establishment in October 2009, after Bingham had retired in July 2008.
 He is understood to have been "very sorry" not to serve as its inaugural president.
+He would reach the mandatory retirement age for British judges on turning 75 on 13 October 2008.

 Bingham oversaw an increasing workload of constitutional affairs after Scottish devolution, and human rights matters after the Human Rights Act came into force, and assembled the first nine-judge panels for important cases since 1910, including the Belmarsh Case in December 2004 which reviewed the regime for indefinite detention of foreign nationals suspected of involvement in terrorism who could not be deported due to the risk of torture in their home countries, holding that the regimes might breach the Human Rights Act.

 Bingham was one of two Law Lords to dissent from the decision to overturn the High Court and Court of Appeal decisions to quash an Order-in-Council, dismissing all impediments to the rights of the Chagos Islanders to return home.
 Bingham also presided over various decisions of the Judicial Committee of the Privy Council upholding the finding that death penalties in Belize, St Lucia, St Kitts and the Bahamas were unconstitutional.